oliviaellis65/docs/docs/source/modules.rst

 This page describes each nextflow module, including overall purpose, inputs, and outputs.

-Each module is supported by a python or R script which is *run* by a nextflow script.
+Each module is supported by a 'core' python or R script which is *run* by a nextflow script.
 The source code to both files are linked under each module header.

 .. raw:: html

    <p>Inputs highlighted in <span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">yellow</span><span style="display:inline;"> are required-- others are optional.</span></p>

 .. raw:: html

    Outputs highlighted in <span style="background-color: green; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;">green</span><span style="display:inline;"> are used in subsequent modules, or can be supplied by the user if the current module was bypassed.

 Jump to:
 - :ref:`QC<qc>`